 You will need a customer onboarding system or process in place whenever a new customer joins your platform or when existing customers upgrade to a new tier or product.

 Some companies make the mistake of thinking that a free trial is the equivalent of onboarding, and the client would have used the trial period to familiarize themselves with the solution thoroughly.

 Most clients will require some support after their trial.
-Creating accessible product tours, tutorials, and of course, FAQs for future hires and new users can be valuable tools that make a lasting impression.
+Creating accessible interactive product tours, tutorials, and of course, FAQs for future hires and new users can be valuable tools that make a lasting impression.

-The customer onboarding journey map
+The customer onboarding process flow

 Determining what your onboarding process should look like starts with identifying your customer onboarding lifecycle or stages, along with the customer onboarding journey map.